xen0vas/xen0vas.github.io/_posts/2019-08-05-SLAE32-Assignment-#3-EggHunter.md

 date: 2019-08-05
 comments: false
 classes: wide
-excerpt: "This post demonstrates the creation of a custom cryptor using the Affine Cipher for the purpose of the SALE32 certification course"
+excerpt: "This post demonstrates a working demo of an EggHunter shellcode for the purpose of the SALE32 certification course"

 header:
   teaser: /assets/images/SLAE32/SLAE32.png